nickytonline/astro-partykit-starter/README.md

 ## Deployment

+### Setting up Environment Variables

+1. Run `npx partykit@latest token generate` to generate a token.
+2. Run `ntl env:set PARTYKIT_LOGIN nickytonline` to add it to the environment variables for Netlify deploys.
+3. Run `ntl env:set PARTYKIT_TOKEN THE_GENERATED_SUPER_SECRET_TOKEN` to add it to the environment variables for Netlify deploys.
+4. Run `ntl env:set PUBLIC_PARTYKIT_HOST https://astro-partykit-starter-party.nickytonline.partykit.dev` so that the production URL for Partykit is available for the deployment.

 ### Deploy to Netlify

 The project is configured to deploy to Netlify.
 For more information on deploying to Netlify, see [A Step-by-Step Guide: Deploying on Netlify](https://www.netlify.com/blog/2016/09/29/a-step-by-step-guide-deploying-on-netlify/).